About the site

 There were also many young composers whose future output was indelibly marked by those events.

 Many survivors such as E.J.
-Moeran or Ivor Gurney never quite recovered from physical or mental injuries which would eventually claim them.
+Moeran or Ivor Gurney never quite recovered from physical or mental injuries sustained in the war.
 Other survivors commemorated the war or their contemporaries in their post-war compositions, although as Michael Kennedy noted in his biography of Ralph Vaughan Williams, many of these composers wanted to forget about their war experiences.

 The site is now expanding to look at combatant composers from the Continent, both from the Allied and Central Powers.